dj-mc/zet/creative-guitar.md

 - learn from everything you hear; avoid tunnel vision
 - *reliance* on transcriptions fosters *laziness*
 - don't worship your guitar heroes (for too long)
-- figure out what's good about a guitarist's techinque then **move on**
+- figure out what's good about a guitarist's technique then **move on**

 ## health